Han nationalism: Mongols

-Inner Mongolia has been largely pacified since the 20th century, thanks to massive Han migration and intermarriage; Mongols have been perceived to be better integrated into the society than that of Uyghurs and Tibetans.
+Inner Mongolia has been largely pacified since the 20th century, due to massive Han migration and intermarriage.
+Mongols have been perceived to be better integrated into the society than that of Uyghurs and Tibetans.
 However, this is also where the infamous Inner Mongolia incident happened, leading to deaths of 16,000 to 27,000 Mongols.
 Further policies deemed to be anti-Mongol by the Han Chinese government had led to 2011 Inner Mongolia unrest and was followed by another wave of unrest in 2015 against the exploitation and misuse of Mongol lands, as well as perceived bias in favor of ethnic Han Chinese.

 Han Taiwanese nationalism

 The statue of Zheng Chenggong, a Ming loyalist, in Fujian.

 In Taiwan, Han-centric Taiwanese nationalism is distinct from Han-centric Chinese nationalism.
 Han Taiwanese nationalism focuses on non-mainlanders and non-Austronesians, including Hokkien and Hakka.
 However, not all Taiwanese nationalists are Han nationalists.
 Zheng Chenggong, who founded the Kingdom of Tungning, was a representative early Han nationalist in Taiwan, though he was of half Japanese ancestry.
-In 2004, then-Taiwanese Vice President and pro-Taiwan independence activist Annette Lu caused controversy by making Han-centric racist comments about Taiwanese indigenous peoples.
+In 2004, then-Taiwanese Vice President and pro-Taiwan independence activist Annette Lu caused controversy by making Han-centric comments about Taiwanese indigenous peoples.